zjgcjy/blog/_news/announcement_2.md

 related_posts: false
 ---

-Achieved Master's degree in Cyberspace Security at UCAS.
+Obtained Master's degree in Cybersecurity at UCAS.